dunderrrrrr/blocket_api/README.md

 ```

 ### price_eval
 Query price evaluation for a specific vehicle by using cars registration number (ABC123).
 This returns company and private estimated prices, car information, and more.
 The api queries same endpoint as Blockets ["värdera bil"](https://www.blocket.se/tjanster/vardera-bil) service.

 - `registration_number` (`str`, required) - Registration number of the vehicle.
+- `as_objects` (`bool`, optional) - Return results as pydantic models, default is `False`.
 ```py
 >>> api.price_eval("ABC123")
 {